vbookshelf/RAG-Experiments/Exp_12-Rag-with-a-function-call-in-a-simple-js-app/README.md

 - Function calls give the model the ability to decide for itself when it needs data, from a database, to answer a question.
 - Because the model decides when it needs to query the database, this allows for a true "chat with your docs" experience.
 For example, when the model is asked to summarize it's previous response it won't make a database query.
 - This improves response speed when a user asks follow up questions.
+- This web app has the simple chat layout.
+There's no left and right panel.

   ### Resources